rhoppel/lodge-nodered-nodemcu/README.md

 - [ ] split PWM configuration into a separate module
   - MAIN menu
   - make it wider to make frequency and pwn slider more control
-- [ ] consider making MAIN module "shorter" to allow module to better fit screen
+- [ ] consider making MAIN module "shorter" to allow module to better fit scree

 ### Recent changes
 - refreshed libraries